 Global Market Overview

 The U.S. markets concluded the month with a robust performance, as the S&P 500 Total Return Index gained 5.1%.
-The headline CPI and core CPI remained stable at 2.4% and 2.8% year-over-year respectively, both in line with expectations.
+The headline CPI remained stable at 2.4% year-over-year, and core inflation remained steady at 2.8%, both in line with expectations.
 The Federal Reserve maintained its interest rate at 4.25%–4.50%, but officials hinted that they could consider reducing rates later this year if inflation continues to move in the right direction.

 Geopolitical risks briefly rattled markets mid-month, as the U.S. launched targeted strikes on Iranian sites, marking a deeper involvement in the conflict between Iran and Israel.
-Oil prices spiked, and energy markets saw renewed volatility.
+Oil prices spiked and energy markets saw renewed volatility.
 However, a ceasefire before month-end calmed investor nerves.
-On the economic front, signs of a cooling labor market emerged, as only 139,000 jobs were added in June, and the unemployment rate remained at 4.2%.
+On the economic front, signs of a cooling labor market emerged: only 139,000 jobs were added in June, and the unemployment rate stayed at 4.2%.
 Additionally, economic growth expectations for Q2 remained soft following the contraction (-0.5%) during the first quarter.

-Globally, trade and geopolitical tensions continue to be a source of concern.
+Globally, trade and geopolitical tensions remain a source of concern.
 New tariffs and policy uncertainty weighed on manufacturing across developed economies.
 While inflation continues to cool in Europe, confidence remains shaky as global growth slows and business sentiment weakens.

 Canadian Market Overview

-Canadian equities rose in June, driven by gains in the tech and energy sectors.
+Canadian equities moved higher in June, led by strength in the tech and energy sectors.
 But the broader economic picture showed signs of cooling.
-GDP slipped by 0.1% in April, and early figures suggest a similar decline in May, raising the possibility of a technical recession.
+GDP slipped by 0.1% in April, and early figures point to a similar dip in May, raising the possibility of a technical recession.
 Unemployment increased to 7.0%, the highest level since 2016 (excluding the pandemic period), though job losses have remained relatively modest so far.
 Meanwhile, inflation data showed that it remained subdued, with headline CPI steady at 1.7%, while core inflation ticked down to 3.0%.
 The Bank of Canada left its policy rate unchanged at 2.75%, signaling patience as policymakers assess the evolving economic outlook.
 While they’ve made it clear they’re ready to act if needed, there was no indication of immediate rate cuts.

-On the other hand, the Canadian dollar was stable, hovering around 0.7345 CAD/USD, supported by strong commodity prices, including a rebound in crude oil and record-high gold prices (~$3,300/oz).
+On the other hand, the Canadian dollar was stable, hovering around 1.36 USD/CAD, supported by strong commodity prices, including a rebound in crude oil and record-high gold prices (~$2,550/oz).
 Still, consumer sentiment remains cautious.
 Retail sales are slowing, and early signs of a slowdown are emerging in Canada’s housing market, particularly in major cities.

 Canadian Sector Performance

-Performance across Canadian sectors reflected the macroeconomic backdrop: strong in commodities and growth sectors, weaker in defensive sectors.
+Performance across Canadian sectors reflected the macro backdrop: strong in commodities and growth sectors, weaker in defensives.

-• Energy (+3.4%): Oil rallied after Middle East tensions spiked mid-month.
-Canadian producers gained significantly as WTI reached $84 per barrel.
+- Energy (+3.4%): Oil rallied on Middle East tensions, boosting Canadian producers as WTI hit $84/bbl.

 Important Dates